MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/use-exception-handlers-define-critical-exceptions.md

 2. Right-click the application group you want to modify, and then select  **Properties**.
 3. On the  **Server-Side Defaults**  tab, select  **Advanced Settings**.
 4. On the  **Advanced settings**  page, select  **Critical Exceptions**  to open the  **Exception handlers list**  page.
 This is where you can add exception handlers.
 5. To add an exception handler, select  **Add**  and enter the method you want to add to the exception handlers list.
-If you want this exception handler to effect monitoring, ensure the  **Enable monitoring**  checkbox is selected.
+If you want this exception handler to affect monitoring, ensure the  **Enable monitoring**  checkbox is selected.
 Select  **OK**.

     > [!Important]
     > Adding handlers that are defined in the .NET Framework as part of mscorlib as Critical Exceptions won't produce any effect.